Server-side validation with Ktor

 Conformance checking

-It's time to test our API once again.
+It's time to test our API once again, by creating a new book with invalid values:

 This time, our validation took care of rejecting the request.